Rudy (film): Plot

-Fortune finds a distraught Rudy and reveals he had actually played for Notre Dame years earlier.
-However, Fortune quit the team because he felt his skin color kept him from playing; he has regretted this decision ever since.
-Reminded that he has nothing to prove to anyone but himself and will forever regret quitting, Rudy returns to the team.
-Each of his fellow seniors, led by team captain and All-American Roland Steele, lines up to lay his jersey on Devine's desk.
-Each player requests that Rudy be allowed to dress in his place for the season's final game.
-Devine lets Rudy suit up against Georgia Tech.
+Fortune finds a distraught Rudy and reveals that he had actually played for Notre Dame years earlier.
+However, Fortune quit the team because he felt that his race kept him from playing; he has regretted this decision ever since.
+Reminded by Fortune that he has nothing to prove to anyone but himself and would forever regret quitting, Rudy returns to the team.
+When new head coach Dan Devine balks at allowing Rudy to dress for a game despite Parseghian's earlier promise, all of Rudy's fellow seniors line up and lay their jerseys on Devine's desk, requesting that Rudy be allowed to dress for the season's final game.
+Devine relents and lets Rudy suit up against Georgia Tech.

 With Rudy's family and D-Bob in attendance, Steele invites Rudy to lead the team onto the field, and Fortune is there to see the game as promised.
-With Notre Dame leading 17–3 in the fourth quarter, Devine sends all the seniors into the game except Rudy, despite Steele's and the assistant coaches' urging.
+With Notre Dame leading 17–3 late in the fourth quarter, Devine sends all the seniors into the game except Rudy, despite Steele's and the assistant coaches' urging.
 Fans are aware of Rudy's goal from a story in the student newspaper, and a "Rudy!" chant begins in the stadium.
-Hearing this, the Notre Dame offense, led by tailback Jamie O'Hara, overrules Devine's call for victory formation and scores a quick touchdown.
+Hearing this, the Notre Dame offense, led by tailback Jamie O'Hara, ignores Devine's call for victory formation and scores a quick touchdown.
 This gives defensive player Rudy a chance to get in the game and be entered onto the Fighting Irish roster.
 Devine finally lets Rudy play on the Notre Dame kickoff to Georgia Tech.
 Rudy stays in for the final play, sacks the Georgia Tech quarterback, and is carried off the field on his teammates' shoulders to cheers from the stadium.

 An epilogue states that since 1975, no other Notre Dame player has been carried off the field as of the time of the film's release in 1993.
 Rudy graduated in 1976, and five of his younger brothers went on to earn college degrees.